alexDarcy/haskell-scripts/README.md

 ## UsageInstallation
 We need `stack` !
-But we won't configure any projects... so just run
+For some of this project, you won't configure any projects... so just run

     $ stack myscript.hs